 Departing National Manager of Educational Markets Bill Gratton looks back on over a decade of working with the photography education community, and gives us his take on where photo education is headed and how students and educators can make the most of it to rise to the challenges of an ever-evolving market.

-Aimee Baldridge: How did the MAC-On-Campus program get started, and how long did you work with it?
+Aimee Baldridge: How did the MAC-On-Campus [now PhotoVideoEDU] program get started, and how long did you work with it?

 Bill Gratton: MAC-On-Campus got started about 18 years ago.
 Before MAC-On-Campus, the way the photo industry dealt with colleges and universities was to give equipment to the few bigger and better known photography schools.